A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Assessment of Existing Event Prediction Methods

-In the following, we aim to support a more holistic development of \janik{event prediction} methods meeting more requirements by illustrating the \janik{method's feature(s)} \footnote{\janik{Some features are illustrated with definitions or equations from the original work that is cited at the beginning of the example, i.e., if the illustration states a definition or equation, then it is taken from the original work and its key part for illustration is extracted and adapted for an as consistent as possible presentation using our survey's notation.}} for each requirement with an example from existing work on each requirement. \janik{The examples are selected based on how straightforward, concise and representative their features for meeting the requirements are and how well they reflect the diversity of prediction goals and application domains.} The illustration shows how key design aspects are responsible \janik{for features} of the method that are \janik{in turn} responsible for meeting the requirement. \janik{Please note that we overload the meaning of features as the encoded input data (cf. \autoref{def:prediction}) and the properties of a method that are responsible for meeting a requirement.} The presentation of examples is structured along the three groups of requirements: functional requirements, attributes and constraints.
-It is accompanied by an analysis of how the requirement may be related to other requirements and a discussion of the respective approaches.
+In the following, we aim to support a more holistic development of \janik{EP} methods meeting more requirements by illustrating a \janik{method's properties}\footnote{\janik{Some properties are illustrated with definitions or equations from the original work cited at the beginning of the example, i.e., if the illustration states a definition or equation, then it is taken from the original work and its key part for illustration is extracted and adapted for consistent presentation w.r.t to the survey's notation.}} for each requirement with an example from existing work on each requirement. \janik{The examples are selected based on how straightforward, concise and representative their properties for meeting the requirements are and how well they reflect the diversity of prediction goals and application domains.} The illustration shows how key design aspects are responsible \janik{for properties} of the method that are, \janik{in turn}, responsible for meeting the requirement.
+The presentation of examples is structured along the \janikrr{three themes underlying requirements (cf. \autoref{sec:arch}).} It is accompanied by an analysis of how the requirement may be related to other requirements and a discussion of the respective approaches.